mvmorin/queller-bot/glossary.md

 		- is not a target of a Shadow army; and
 		- is not a Free Peoples' garrison; and
 		- the Free Peoples' army has higher value than the Shadow garrison.
-	- Orthanc is under threat if
+	- Orthanc is considered under threat if
 		- it contains less than 4 hit points of Shadow units; and
 		- Gandalf the White is in play; and
 		- a companion is in Fangorn.